 As a symphonic conductor, JONAS ALBER has led the Bavarian Radio Symphony Orchestra, the BBC Symphony, the Bochum Symphony Orchestra, the City of Birmingham Symphony Orchestra, the Dresden Philharmonic, the Gran Canaria Philharmonic, the Guangzhou Symphony, the Hamburg Symphony, the MDR Symphony Orchestra Leipzig, the Orchestre National de Belgigue, the Orchestre National de Lille, the Residentie Orkest of den Hague, the Osaka Philharmonic, the Tonkünstler Orchestra of Lower Austria in Vienna, the Vietnam National Symphony with the Berlin Philharmonic Choir, the Zagreb Philharmonic and the Zurich Chamber Orchestra, among others.

 His 2013/14 engagements include repeat invitations from the Orchestre National de Lille, the Flanders Symphony, and the Vietnam National Symphony, as well as debuts with the Orchestre Philharmonique de Monte Carlo, the Orchestre Philharmonique de Strasbourg, Orchestra Regionale della Toscana, the Regensburg Philharmonic, the Estonian National Symphony, the Czech National Symphony, the Bucharest Enescu Philharmonic, the Madrid Orquesta Clásica Santa Cecilia, and the Hangzhou Philharmonic.
-He will return to South Africa to work with the Johannesburg Philharmonic for the first time and will also appear at various international music festivals.
+He returned to South Africa to work with the Johannesburg Philharmonic for the first time, and gave his debut in Perú with the Filharmonica Sociedad in Lima.